Kurbanou/startProject/themes/custom/readme.txt

 1.0.0 Initial release

 == Licence ==
-GameStore is distributed under the terms of the GNU GPL.
+Custom is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by